UncleJoeySmith/teh-goobsite/README.md

-just a site i made as a little surprise for my friends
+just a silly site i made as a little surprise for my friends